 \section{Introduction}

 Hate speech and other forms of abusive language are a severe challenge that social media platforms, such as Facebook, Twitter, and YouTube, are facing nowadays \cite{duggan2017online}.
-It is not only a problem that is limited to the online world.
-Studies showed that online hate correlates with physical crimes in the real world \citep{muller2021fanning,williams2020hate}, making the phenomenon a societal challenge for all of us.
+Moreover, this problem is not limited to the online world only; studies have shown that online hate correlates with physical crimes in the real world \citep{muller2021fanning,williams2020hate}, making the phenomenon a societal challenge for everybody.

-To enforce a faster reaction to harmful content on social media platforms, Germany passed a set of laws (Network Enforcement Act) to force social media companies to take action against hate speech on these platforms \cite{rafael2019,echikson2018germany}.
+To enforce a fast reaction to harmful content on social media platforms, Germany has passed a set of laws (Network Enforcement Act) to force social media companies to take action against hate speech on their platforms \cite{rafael2019,echikson2018germany}.
 These actions range from deleting single posts that contain hateful content to banning actors from the platform, which is called deplatforming \citep{hatenotfound}.
-While deplatforming helps to limit the reach of these hate actors \citep{hatenotfound}, it often makes them migrate to less or non-regulated platforms and continue their hateful communication \citep{roger-deplatforming,hatenotfound,urman-2020}.
-One of these alternative social media platforms is Telegram \citep{roger-deplatforming,hatenotfound,urman-2020}.
-In Germany, Telegram became the focal point for right-wing extremists, conspiracy theorists, and Covid-19 deniers \citep{hatenotfound,urman-2020,Eckert2021}.
-Along with this rapid increase in popularity and usage by a variety of different user types, two important challenges with regard to hate speech detection arise: firstly, the automatic detection of abusive content in such texts and, secondly, an aggregated view on the account level to identify hateful accounts.
-For both challenges, we propose a machine learning based approach.
+While deplatforming helps limit the reach of these hate actors \citep{hatenotfound}, it often makes them migrate to less or un-regulated platforms and continue their hateful communication \citep{roger-deplatforming,hatenotfound,urman-2020}; one such alternative social media platform is Telegram \citep{roger-deplatforming,hatenotfound,urman-2020}.
+In Germany, Telegram have become the focal point for right-wing extremists, conspiracy theorists, and COVID-19 deniers \citep{hatenotfound,urman-2020,Eckert2021}.
+Along with this rapid increase in popularity and usage by various user types, two important challenges regarding abusive language detection arise: first, the automatic detection of abusive content in such texts and, second, an aggregated view on the account level to identify hateful accounts.
+For both challenges, we propose a machine learning-based approach.